singhv04/ASAP/README.md

 Used firebase service to store the real time data and and authentication services.

 I have attached the screenshots in the 'screenshots' folder for reference.
+You can go through it according to serial number.